kwabenadarkwa/TypeTerminal/README.md

 # TypeTerminal
-A type thing that works on the terminal
+This is a type test on the terminal that allows users to practice their typing.